avionmage/Pathfinder-Character-Writeup/README.md

 The program will ask for your

-Player's Name
+Player's Name:
-Character's Name
+Character's Name:
-Fluff line
+Fluff line:
-Level
+Level:
-Class
+Class:
-Ability score set
+Ability score set:
-Ability score placement
+Ability score placement:
-Equipment
+Equipment:

 The program will then calculate your

-HP
+HP: